What to Know About Low-Income Health Insurance in Texas for 2025

 Children's Medicaid can provide low-cost or free health insurance in Texas.

-Children's Medicaid is the best low income health insurance for children in Texas.
-Medicaid covers about 38% of the children in Texas.
+Children's Medicaid is the best low-income health insurance for children in Texas.
+About 75% of the 3.9 million people in Texas on Medicaid are children.
 The program provides coverage for most common health care services.

 When your child is covered by Medicaid in Texas, doctor visits and medicine costs between $3 and $35.

-To qualify, a child must be under 18, although some 19- and 20-year-olds with disabilities qualify.
-A child must also be a Texas resident and either a U.S. citizen or a qualified noncitizen.
+To be able to get coverage, a child must be under 18, although some 19- and 20-year-olds with disabilities qualify.
+A child must also be a Texas resident and either a U.S. citizen or legally allowed to remain in the country.

 There are also monthly income caps for Children's Medicaid.